New

 Download these files to use in the lesson.

-Images are provided for pupils to edit during the lesson, however pupils may want to search for and edit their own images.
+Images are provided for pupils to edit during this lesson, however pupils may want to search for and edit their own images.
+This adaption would make the activities be more relevant and authentic to your particular pupils.

 Teacher tip